The Insurance and Reinsurance Law Review: Colombia

 As mentioned above, delays in the court system are a significant and continuing problem.
 The General Procedure Code states that cases before the courts of the ordinary jurisdiction should take no more than a year to be resolved at first instance and no more than a further six months on appeal.121 It remains to be seen whether this objective will be achieved.

 Arbitration is a well-established and relatively sophisticated mechanism of dispute resolution in Colombia.
 Arbitration clauses can be agreed in consumer contracts if the consumer expressly agrees to submit a dispute to arbitration, although arbitration clauses in standard consumer contracts are likely to be struck down as abusive.

 Separate rules apply to domestic and international arbitrations.
 Both sets of rules are found in Law 1563/2012, which came into force in October 2012.
-A reform to Law 1563 is expected in the course of 2020, which will address the delays faced by arbitrations in their initial stages and other recurring issues.
-The domestic rules are closely modelled on the procedural rules that apply in the Colombian courts, while the international rules derive from the UNCITRAL Model Law.
+A reform to Law 1563 has been widely discussed; the reform will address the delays faced by arbitrations in their initial stages and other recurring issues, including specific rules regarding the joinder of insurers into arbitration proceedings in which an underlying insured issue is being discussed.
+The domestic rules are closely modelled on the procedural rules that apply in the Colombian courts, while the international rules derive from the UNCITRAL Model Law on International Commercial Arbitration.

 Format of insurance arbitrations

 The arbitration agreement must be in writing and may be incorporated in the policy as a clause or in a separate document that identifies the parties and the policy to which it applies.122 The parties may also submit an active dispute to arbitration by way of a submission agreement.123